MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Azure Information Protection provides classification, labeling, and protection for an organization's documents and emails.
 The protection technology uses the Azure Rights Management service; now a component of Azure Information Protection.

 ## What subscription do I need for Azure Information Protection and what features are included?
-See the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) for Azure Information Protection.
+See the subscription information from the [Pricing page](https://go.microsoft.com/fwlink/?LinkId=827589) for Azure Information Protection.

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?